Article 1 Definitions

 Both these General Terms and Conditions and the General Transport Conditions apply to all offers made, activities performed and agreements entered into by GLS, unless the parties expressly agree otherwise in writing.
 The Shipper’s own terms and conditions will not be accepted, even if the Shipper explicitly refers to its own terms and conditions.

-Once a contract is entered into within the scope of the General Terms and Conditions, the General Terms and Conditions are also applicable without exception to future offers issued and activities performed by GLS, and to future agreements with GLS.
-In that instance, the General Terms and Conditions are deemed to be known and accepted by the parties.
+Once a contract is entered into within the scope of the General Terms and Conditions, the General Terms and Conditions and AVC are also applicable without exception to future offers issued and activities performed by GLS, and to future agreements with GLS.
+In that instance, the General Terms and Conditions and AVC are deemed to be known and accepted by the parties.

 The applicability of any other general terms and conditions of the Shipper is expressly excluded, even if they are mentioned in the order submitted to GLS.
 Contrary to the provisions of Article 6:225(3) of the Civil Code, GLS is not bound by any derogations that may arise in the acceptance by the potential Shipper.
 Derogations from these terms and conditions may only be agreed in writing, and apply only with regard to the specific agreement to which the derogations relate.

-If the agreement is entered into in person, a physical copy of the terms and conditions will be supplied; if the agreement is entered into digitally, the terms and conditions will be sent as a PDF.
+If the agreement is entered into in person, a physical copy of the General Terms and Conditions and AVC will be supplied; if the agreement is entered into digitally, the terms and conditions will be sent as a PDF.
 The General Terms and Conditions can also be downloaded on the GLS website.

 In the event of contradictions between the provisions in these General Terms and Conditions and other regulations applicable to the agreement between GLS and the Shipper, the provisions in these General Terms and Conditions prevail, insofar as a derogation from the other regulations is permitted.